myKLGR.com

 Einar W. Nelson, 91, of Redwood Falls died Tuesday, January 24, 2017 at North Memorial Medical Center in Robbinsdale.
 Funeral services will be held at 10 a.m. on Saturday, January 28, 2017 from

-Thursday, January 26 · RSVP Bone Builders meets at: · Morgan Public Library – 9 AM · Johnson Park Place – 9 AM ·
+Monday, January 30 RSVP Bone Builders · Morgan Public Library 9 AM

-Thursday, Jan.
-26th, at 1:30 at the Wabasso Community Center, Schoenstatt Sr. Ellen Hoemberg will talk about growing up in Nazi German.
-She was 9 years old when WWII began in 1939 with the

-Friday, January 27 RSVP Bone Builders meets at · Heritage Apartment Wabasso – 8:30 AM